What Is Contribution Margin?

 Contribution margin is a financial metric that represents the amount of money a company has left over after deducting all variable costs associated with producing and selling a product or service.
 In other words, it is the amount of revenue that remains to cover the company’s fixed costs and generate profit.

-Contribution Margin Formula – How to Calculate Contribution Margin and Contribution Margin Ratio
+Contribution Margin Formula – How to Find Contribution Margin and Contribution Margin Ratio

-So, how does contribution margin calculation look like?
+So, how to calculate contribution margin?
 What is contribution margin ratio?
 How to find contribution margin ratio?

 The formula for calculating the contribution margin is as follows: